 Russia, Turkey conduct joint airstrikes on IS in Syria

-People walk next to a destroyed building in the once rebel-held Shaar neighborhood in the eastern Aleppo, Syria, Tuesday, Jan.
+Parts of the once rebel-held eastern neighborhoods in the northern Syrian city of Aleppo a... .
+People walk in the once rebel-held Shaar neighborhood in the eastern Aleppo, Syria, Tuesday, Jan.
 17, 2017.
-Parts of the once rebel-held eastern neighborhoods in the northern Syrian city of Aleppo are returning to normal nearly three weeks after opposition fighters left the city to the suburbs.

 |Title